-Please consider these licensing requirements before a fishing trip:
+Please consider these licensing requirements before fishing in tidal waters:

-- For all recreational tidal waters fishers that do not have an electronic copy of their licence on their mobile device, fishers must have a paper copy of their licence with proof of licence purchase to show to a fishery officer; - For users of the FishingBC App, or on any electronic device, a PDF copy of their licence on the device is acceptable and must be immediately presented to a fishery officer upon request.
-Please note catch recording requirements below; - Immediately upon retention of Chinook, Halibut, or Lingcod, fishers must record these catches on their paper licence (preferred) or in their National Recreational Licensing System account (requires internet access). - For all fishers retaining Chinook, Halibut, or Lingcod, even with an e-licence and catch details in the FishingBC App or in their mobile device, fishers must immediately record catch for these three species on their paper licence or in their National Recreational Licensing System catch records when thei have internet access should they subsequently move out of cell range.
+- For all recreational tidal waters fishers that do not have an electronic copy of their licence on their mobile device, fishers must have a paper copy of their licence to show to a fishery officer; - For users of the FishingBC App, or on any electronic device, a PDF copy of their licence on the device is acceptable and must be immediately presented to a fishery officer upon request. - Catch recording requirement: Immediately upon retention of Chinook, and Halibut in any Management Area and Lingcod in Management Areas 12 to 19 (excluding Subarea 12-14), Subareas 20-5 to 20-7 and 29-5, fishers must record these catches on their paper licence (preferred) or in their National Recreational Licensing System account (which requires internet access). - The catch recording requirement above applies even to fishers with an e-licence and catch details in the FishingBC App or in their mobile device. - o Fishers who record their Chinook, Halibut and Lingcod catch records in their National Recreational Licensing system account may find it helpful to immediately take a screenshot of their catch records when they have internet access should they subsequently move out of range of a mobile network.